Embassy Funds for Belarus 2019 – the deadline 20.03.2019 @ 23:59

 The following projects, activities and budget items are not eligible for funding under NFRP – MATRA or Human Rights Fund:

-- Projects that have already started OR that have been submitted after the closing date of the calls for proposals;
+- Projects that have been submitted after the closing date of the calls for proposals;

 - Commercial activities;